 Step 1: Take Online Cyber Security Courses

-If you want to get a job in cyber security with a GED then enroll in online courses to learn the basics of cyber security.
+If you want to get a job in cyber security with a GED, then enroll in online courses to learn the basics of cyber security.
 Some great options can be found on Udemy, Coursera, and other similar learning platforms.
-Cyber Security Course for Beginners – Level 01 on Udemy and Cybersecurity Specialization offered by Coursera are ideal starting points.
+Cyber Security Course for Beginners – Level 01 on Udemy and Introduction to Cyber Security Specialization offered by Coursera are a couple of popular starting points.

 Step 2: Widen Your Scope